Don’t Go Breaking Your Heart by Good Health

 Physical heart function

-(Much better than a) Owner of a broken heart; Owner of a lonely heart”, Yes.
+(Much better than a) Owner of a broken heart; Owner of a lonely heart,” Yes.

-The Austrian philosopher, Rudolf Steiner, also described the hearts physical function as a sort of dam, interrupting the flow of blood, but nor stopping it entirely.
-This could be important when maintaining relatively even pressure, not just within a system of high-pressure arteries vs low-pressure veins, but during periods of exertion when arterial and capillary pressure increases.
-By the same token, the heart is acting as a router, helping blood flow in the right direction and to the right place – the lungs or systemic circulation.
+The Austrian philosopher, Rudolf Steiner, also described the heart’s physical function as a sort of dam, interrupting the flow of blood, but not stopping it entirely.
+This could be important when maintaining relatively even pressure, not just within a system of high-pressure arteries vs. low-pressure veins, but during periods of exertion when arterial and capillary pressure increases.
+By the same token, the heart is acting as a router, helping blood flow in the right direction and to the right place—the lungs or systemic circulation.
 The heart is also repressurising the blood to get to the lungs, so a much more effective CO2 and oxygen exchange can take place.
 If low-pressure venous blood went straight to the lungs, it would not get oxygenated fast enough.
 The lungs themselves also help to maintain pressure in the cardiovascular system, as does the renin-angiotensin-aldosterone system.
 The valves in the veins help to stop blood from flowing backwards, but that does not explain how blood can flow against gravity back to the heart.

-Scientists have been able to show that animal blood can continue to flow when the heart has stopped, by applying radiant energy in the form of infrared light to the blood vessels.
-Dr Gerald Pollack’s research into exclusion zone (EZ) water, or 4th phase water, has looked at how this gel-like water allows for the flow of liquids via electrical charge, which gives rise to an interesting theory – the heart may have another way to help maintain blood flow.
+Scientists have been able to show that animal blood can continue to flow when the heart has stopped by applying radiant energy in the form of infrared light to the blood vessels.
+Dr. Gerald Pollack’s research into exclusion zone (EZ) water, or 4th phase water, has looked at how this gel-like water allows for the flow of liquids via electrical charge, which gives rise to an interesting theory: the heart may have another way to help maintain blood flow.

 Heart vortex

-“Listen to your heart, when he’s calling for you”, Roxette.
+“Listen to your heart when he’s calling for you,” Roxette.

 Daily exposure to radiant, infrared energy from the sun also helps to create this EZ water in blood vessels.
-This may explain one of the reasons why infrared sauna has been shown in research to strongly support blood flow, and arterial and venous flexibility and health.
+This may explain one of the reasons why infrared sauna has been shown in research to strongly support blood flow and arterial and venous flexibility and health.
 Infrared light constitutes about half of the sun’s light, is present in the light from dawn ‘til dusk, can penetrate thin clothing, and can bounce off plants and lawns and hit your skin even when you’re in the shade.
 With a host of other benefits to safe sun exposure, getting outside may be one of the most heart-healthy things you can do.

 Other heart helpful hints

-“A good heart, these days, is hard to find”, Maria McKee
+“A good heart, these days, is hard to find.”
+Maria McKee

 • Reduce or learn to manage emotional stress.
-Stay “in your heart” and do your best to perceive things as they are rather than creating negative stories in your head.
+Stay “in your heart” and do your best to perceive and accept things as they are rather than creating negative stories in your head.
 Meditative techniques, affirmations, gratitude, etc., can all help to change negative thought patterns.

 • Do not fear (sea) salt and sodium.
-Minerals are essential for heart function, chiefly calcium, magnesium, sodium, magnesium, and potassium.
+Minerals are essential for heart function, chiefly calcium, magnesium, sodium, and potassium.
 Whole salt supplementation has been shown to support healthy blood pressure.

-• Drink coconut water – rich in electrolytic minerals and helps form EZ water.
+• Drink coconut water—rich in electrolytic minerals and helps form EZ water.

 • Walk, lift weights, stretch, sprint.
 Your heart will love you for it.
+Oh, and don’t smoke!

 • Keep your microbiome healthy, starting with your mouth.
 The health of your heart and oral microbial balance are closely linked.